#hollywood movie box office collection

 Joan Crawford (born Lucille Fay LeSueur in San Antonio, Texas on March 23, 1906) was an American actress remembered today as the quintessential "Hollywood Glamor Girl."

-By 1925, she was on her way to Hollywood for a contract with Metro-Goldwyn-Mayer.
+Of French-Huguenot and English ancestry, she joined dance contests, one of which landed her in a chorus line.
+Before long, she was in Broadway.
+By 1925, she was on her way to Hollywood for a contract with MGM.
 Her first role came soon after - as the body double for Norma Shearer, MGM's most popular female star.
 The studio saw her potential, but disliked her name, so they ran a contest, "Name the Star," in Movie Weekly.

-She continued to work freelance and became actively involved with Pepsi-Cola Co. through her marriage tot he company's president.
-Her career came to a lull again mostly because of the lack of roles for older women in Hollywood.
+Warner Bros. gave her a chance to show her range and revived her career with movies like Mildred Pierce (1945).
+Like before, she asked to be released from her contract in 1952.
+She continued to work freelance and became actively involved with Pepsi-Cola Co. through her marriage to the company's president.
+Her career came to a lull again mostly because of the lack of roles for older women.
 By the 1960s, she again had a transformation and became her own PR machine, with a new script, Whatever Happened to Baby Jane?
 (1962).
 It was a hit and led to a string of roles until she retired in 1970.

-At 69, she died from a heart attack in her apartment in Lenox Hill.
-Manhattan.
+At 69, she died from a heart attack in her apartment in Manhattan.
 Shortly after, it was revealed she paid for the medical care of hundreds of people, many of whom were from the film industry.
 She never publicized these nor wanted the public or patients to know.

 Legacy: